This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Grain Boundary Strengthening”.

 c) Mechanical vibrations

-d) Longer holding times on high temperature
+d) Longer holding times at high temperature

 Explanation: Fast cooling rates give high undercooling and promote nucleation.
 Inoculating agents and mechanical vibrations also favor nucleation while holding on high temperature favor growth of grains.

-2. For ASTM grain size number 10, give the number of grains per square inch at magnification of 100x.
+2. For ASTM grain size number 10, give the number of grains per square inch at a magnification of 100x.